word cloud above reveals the most common concepts I've emphasized to

 quantitative background (economics, mathematics and/or statistics) is

-New for admissions in 2012: You may want to consider applying for support as a trainee in our new NSF IGERT in Climate Change, Water and Society (CCWAS)
+New for admissions in 2013 and 2014: You may want to consider applying for support as a trainee in our new NSF IGERT in Climate Change, Water and Society (CCWAS)

 which "is designed to provide a new generation of scientists with the